What if practice is the new deep?

 Key Question: How do we practice care and justice, and become agents of healing in our world?

 We see the need for wisdom and choose to seek it from those who’ve traveled further in faith, family, marriage, and the marketplace.
 However, we see our own experiences and learning as a sacred trust, enabling us to “pay it forward” from within our influences with others.
 We see the value of invitation, challenge, potential and the chance to be known as part of a transformational process.

-Key Question: Who are you pursuing for wisdom, accountability, and coaching and who are you inviting and investing in?
+Key Question: Who do you pursue wisdom, accountability, and coaching from and who are you investing in?

 With all of life’s challenges, if not hardship, we recognize that gratitude is a discipline and consider thanksgiving a valuable practice.
 In times of plenty or times of need, in sickness and in health, gratitude is a necessity.
 Like a muscle in need of exercise, we seek to live our lives in praise to the Creator and an offering.